Skip to content

 The broker is the counterparty on every CFD position.
 When the trader profits, the broker loses, unless the broker has hedged the exposure in the underlying market.
 Most regulated brokers run hedging programs for aggregate client exposure; the trader's individual claim is contractual against the broker's balance sheet.

-CFD margin and {{leverage}}
+CFD margin and leverage

 CFDs are leveraged.
 Position size scales beyond what cash on deposit could fund directly, with the broker holding Margin as collateral.
-ESMA caps the leverage on retail CFD positions: 1:30 for major FX, 1:20 for non-major FX and gold, 1:10 for non-gold commodities and major equity indices, 1:5 for individual equities and minor indices, 1:2 for cryptocurrencies.

 CFD costs: spread, financing, and commission